pinztrek/allstar_nodesounds/README.md

 It will create ulaw files for any missing nodes in /var/lib/asterisk/sounds/rpt/nodenames which is where allstar looks for customized names.

 Any existing nodes will be skipped.

+Options:
+- -v enables verbose mode and lists files it skips
+- -d enables debugging mode and shows more detail on the read strings
+- -s creates no output unless an error occurs
+- -? print usage